Friday, February 21, 2020

 O. R. Cummings Collection

 The MRRR was one of the few street railways in the country to have one fare for weekdays and another for the weekends.
-The through rate between the Sanford Hotel and Springvale village from Monday morning through Saturday noon was 10 cents.
-On Saturday afternoons and evenings, Sundays and holidays, only a five-cent fare was charged for the trip in an effort to encourage patronage by mill workers and their families.
+The through rate between the Sanford Hotel and Springvale Village from Monday morning through Saturday noon was 10 cents.
+On Saturday afternoons and evenings, Sundays and holidays, only a five-cent fare was charged for the trip to encourage patronage by mill workers and their families.

 Shortly after the construction of the new Sanford and Cape Porpoise Railway (S&CPRWy) was completed, with both the S&PRWy and the Mousam River Railroad under common ownership, The MRRR was leased to the S&CPRWy on August 15, 1899.
 Both companies began operating as a single system - the Sanford and Cape Porpoise Railway.